 Dit zijn de afstanden die er per dag gefietst zijn.
 Dag 4 was de rustdag.Dag 5 en 6 waren de dagen dat we rond hebben gereden in de Veluwe zonder bagage.

 France - Day 21 : Diekirch-Valkenswaard

 After Spa it got nearly flat.
 Finally, after 2500 km.
-This last part of the route we had to use our old 1:300 000 scale maps from last year, instead of our newer 1:200 000.
+For this last part of the route we had to use our old 1:300 000 scale maps from last year, instead of our newer 1:200 000.
 They were a lot worse.
-To go from Spa to somewhere in between Luik and Maastricht we also left the map for a bit because we hadn't planned on cycling there.
+To go from Spa to somewhere between Luik and Maastricht we also left the map for a bit because we hadn't planned on cycling there.
 It took forever to reach Visé, but we finally made it.
 We took a short break and calculated how far we still needed to go.
-According to our measurements using a piece of string it was 80 km, according to the map it was 90.
+According to our measurements using a piece of string it was 80 km, while according to the map it was 90.

 Bram arrives home